 A fascination with sustainable farming and traditional methods of raising crops once again increased the production of mules, however.
 People with small acreages and an interest in living at a slower pace now frequently choose mules as their preferred work animals, particularly in the South.
 The mule also thrives in the West, where it remains a favorite for packing and trail riding in rough country.

-The purpose that any given mule can fulfill is generally determined by the size and purpose of its mother.
+The purpose that any given mule can fulfill is largely (although not exclusively) determined by the size and purpose of its mother.
 Therefore, a mule’s “breed” is determined by the mare’s breed.
 For example, a Quarter mule is part Quarter Horse, an Appy mule is part Appaloosa, and a Belgian Draft mule is part Belgian.

 Larger mules of heavy-breed ancestry are often used for draft purposes, including farming.
 In fact, some small-scale farmers consider them the superior source of power on hilly terrain.